 Endocarditis (pronounced en-doh-car-DIE-tis) is an infection of the lining inside the heart.
 This lining is called the endocardium.

 Bacterial infection is the most common source of endocarditis.
 Infection happens when bacteria enter the bloodstream, attach to the inside of the heart and multiply.
 This can damage or even destroy the heart valves.

-Bacterial endocarditis is a serious infection.
-It requires treatment as soon as possible.
+Bacterial endocarditis is always a serious infection.

 Endocarditis in Children

 Endocarditis is uncommon, but it’s more likely to happen in children with heart problems.
 This includes children who were born with heart defects or who have damaged heart valves, artificial heart valves or devices implanted in their heart or blood vessels.